Chronic fatigue syndrome in psychosomatic view

 Maybe this sounds a bit complicated to you now, but the principle of Psychosomatic approach is quite simple.
 In case of a bodily disorder, illness, symptom, where traditional methods of biologically oriented medicine are failing, there is a significant chance that psycho-social aspects are part of the disease.
 And Psychosomatic medicine is a powerful tool which enables doctors to work with these aspects for the benefit of the patient.

-If you find yourself in a position when your issue might be resolved by Psychosomatics, we would recommend book an appointment with MUDr.
-Masner to find out more details.
-Please book yourself at Unicare reception
+If you find yourself in a position when your issue might be resolved by Psychosomatics, we would recommend to book an appointment with MUDr.
+Masner.
+To make your appointment please contact Unicare reception at +420 235 356 553.